 Social Ads - Facebook, Twitter, and many other social platforms have their own native advertising platforms.
 They give you the power to narrowly target prospects based on almost everything including age group, interests, geographical location, and more.

 Email Marketing - Even if you have not engaged in email marketing in the past, most existing companies have some kind of email list, even if it is limited.
 Send out a one-time notice that you have launched a new website and encourage people to subscribe for access to contests, content, and special insider information.

 Print - At the end of everything, you want your website to promote your business.
 You don't want to spend all your money and energy promoting it.
 That said, you do want to include your web address on all print advertising, billboards, flyers, brochures, handouts, and business cards.

-Do you have questions?
+Do you have any questions?
 What haven't we covered yet that is important to you?
-If you would talk about how to promote your new or redesigned website, or a related topic, please contact us.
+If you would talk about how to promote your new or redesigned website or a related topic, please contact us.